Anmol369/goose-evolutionary-intelligence/README.md

 > *"Every developer spends 90% of their time verifying AI output instead of creating.
 We're building self-improving agents that learn from your correction patterns, eliminating verification bottlenecks by embedding understanding into generation."*

+---

+## ⚠️ Current Status: Proof-of-Concept

+**This is a prototype demonstrating the architectural concept, not a production implementation.**

+**What this prototype does:**
+- Demonstrates the seven-dimensional intelligence framework architecture
+- Shows simulated verification time reduction using pattern templates
+- Provides a working CLI to visualize the concept
+- Validates the theoretical approach with executable code

+**What this prototype does NOT do:**
+- No real AI model integration (uses pre-defined response templates)
+- No actual constraint recognition (keyword-based pattern matching only)
+- No real learning (stores pattern metadata but doesn't improve responses)
+- No actual code execution or verification

+**Roadmap to Production:**
+- Integrate with Goose's MCP (Model Context Protocol) architecture
+- Connect real LLM models (Claude/GPT/local models)
+- Implement actual pattern learning using embeddings/RAG
+- Build real constraint validation and verification systems
+- Add code execution, testing, and quality measurement

+This prototype serves as the foundation for a grant application to build the complete implementation.

+---

 ## 🔥 The Problem

 Industry leaders confirm what every developer knows: